 In this article I will discuss how learning basic movement patterns and building body awareness should be the first port of call in Taiji classes.
 Otherwise it is like trying to teach Beethoven to someone who is tone deaf.

 The big difference between music and Taiji is that while most people have some basic sense of music, many people are completely lacking in body awareness and have poor habitual movement patterns without even realising or conceding that such attributes have much value.
-Basic movement ability and awareness are two of the most essential life skills – without them we are seriously compromised as individuals in almost every conceivable way.
-It is impossible to learn Taiji without resolving these basic issues first.
+Basic movement ability and awareness are two of life’s most essential skills – without them we are seriously compromised as individuals in almost every conceivable way.
+Furthermore, it is impossible to learn Taiji or indeed any internal arts without resolving these basic issues first.

-Taiji is often assumed to be an art of special ‘mystical’ movements, confusing subtle energies and unrealistic spiritual ideals barely comprising a physical activity at all.
+Taiji is usually assumed to be an art of ‘mystical’ movements, confusing subtle energies and unrealistic spiritual ideals that barely comprises a physical activity at all.
 My experience is that Taiji training is based on a long history of optimal body/mind training gained through highly perceptive heuristic movement, astute observation of natural phenomena at both micro and macro levels and rigorous testing through application (fighting/self-defense/life).
 Over a long period of time this culminated in a most natural and optimal way to train the human body and mind for health, movement and martial arts.

 ‘The more details you give people, the more they ask for details’ Nassim Taleb, Antifragile

-Body cohesion is the essential fusion of balanced, connected, relaxed, 3-dimensional whole-body movement, strength and awareness that underpins all good movement and is especially emphasised in Taiji and other internal martial arts as a key-stone principle.
-Taiji teachers really need to step up what they are doing otherwise we will all be perpetually condemned to that abysmal umbrella understanding of Taiji as a pseudo-spiritual, faux exercise for the infirm.
+Body cohesion is the essential fusion of balanced, connected, relaxed, 3-dimensional whole-body movement, strength and awareness that underpins all good movement and is emphasised in Taiji and other internal martial arts as the first basic requirement for all subsequent training.
+From my experience, the majority of Taiji teachers really need to step up what they are doing otherwise we will all be perpetually condemned to that abysmal umbrella understanding of Taiji as a pseudo-spiritual, faux exercise for the infirm.

 Countless hours spent trying to remember sequences of movements and puzzling over which body part goes where, when and why is almost a complete waste of time, although perhaps intellectually satisfying in a superficial sense.
 Instead the initial and ongoing aim should be that students look to the body and mind and build; build their awareness, build their body and ultimately build their body/mind connection.
 For all the major health, movement and functional (martial or otherwise) benefits our art has to offer this is the absolute foundation and without it the majority of training is a false economy.